 Case 1: Submitting Someone Else's Work

 ALL work submitted must be your own, even if you worked with a laboratory partner, unless specified otherwise by the instructor.
 Here are a few of the more common examples:

-- Copying someone's laboratory report or assignment and turning it in as your own.
+- Copying someone's laboratory report or assignment (including a pre-laboratory assignment) and turning it in as your own.
 This is easily detected and is harshly punished.
 Whatever you submit for grading must be your own work.
 Note that copying, or using as a template, the laboratory report of a classmate in the corridor immediately prior to submission constitutes plagiarism and will not be tolerated.